Vergesst/WeaponThrowFabric/README.md

 All of these improvements are what attracts me to continue this mod's life.

 What's more, if you like it, you can click a star for the [original repo](https://github.com/dainxt/weaponthrow), thank you very much!

+---
+<h2 styles="color: red">Well, the fist that reality throws on my face implies that perhaps rewriting something step by step will work better ....</h2>

+## so it comes out to be a deprecated branch... perhaps someday will be fixed?